nygilmanov/slfdr_project3_traffic_sign_detection/writeup_template.md

 I decided to generate additional data because original images may not capture all the patterns and I wanted the model generalize better .
 To consider various situations I have converted images in the following way:

 -  Rotated images by various angles (+- 20 degrees).
 Camera can see the images from various angles.
--  Model shouldbe robust with various brightness levels
+-  Model should be robust with various brightness levels
 -  Translations - models traffic signs at different positions on the picture
 -  Applied affine transformations.
 Affine Transformation helps to modify the geometric structure of the image, preserving parallelism of lines, but not the lengths and angles.
 It preserves collinearity and ratios of distances.

-I have applied combinations of all these techniques to the same image during the augmantation process.
+I have applied combinations of all these techniques to the same image during the augmantation process using random factor

+This means that to some of the images for instance i have applied brightness transformation and then affine_transformation.
+For other images i could apply other sequences of trnasformations.
+Images which were selected for certain tranformations sequences are defined by random factor

 We have imbalanced dataset. it means that classes are not equaly distributed

 To fix this i have developed several methods:

-- Add images to complete number of images of certain class to the certain level.
+- Add images to complete number of images of certain class to the certain level (N_Images)

-Here is an example of an original image and an augmented image:

-The difference between the original data set and the augmented data set is the following ...
+Here are possible combinations augmented images.

 Images Rotation